Bakery Style Double Chocolate Chip Cookies

 - Beat in the egg and vanilla extract.
 After this step the mixture will almost look fluffy.

-- Cover the bowl with plastic, and refrigerate for at least 3 hours or overnight.
+- Cover the bowl with plastic, and refrigerate for at least 3 hours or up to 48 hours.
 This step is crucial for getting thick cookies where the middle stays slightly gooey but the edges are slightly crispy.
 It also actually improves the flavor of the cookies by allowing the flavors to really meld together.
 Trust me on this one.

-- When you’re ready to bake, preheat the oven to 350F (180C or 170C on a fan forced oven) and line your cookie sheets with baking paper or baking mats.
+- When you’re ready to bake, preheat the oven to 375F (190C) and line your cookie sheets with baking paper or baking mats.
+The slightly higher temperature keeps the cookie thick.

-- Form the dough into large balls with about 3-4 tablespoons of dough each.
-I typically do about 4 tablespoons (which is ¼ cup) for extra large bakery cookies.
-Place 3 inches apart on your lined cookie sheets and bake in the preheated oven for 12-14 minutes or until the tops look just set.
+- Place cookie dough balls at least 3 inches apart on your lined cookie sheets and bake in the preheated oven for 12-14 minutes or until the tops look just set.

 Need more bakery-style cookies?
 Then be sure to try: